NatLee/ssh-reverse-tunnel-using-docker/README.md

 In the first time, you need to go through the all steps.

-When you starting in the second time, just feel free to run step 4.
+When you turn on this tunnel in the second time, just feeling free to run step 4.

 ## Enter Container